s341507/data2410-portfolio2/docs/rapport.md

 ## 4.2.
 Applying configurations to the proxy

-To add the new configurations to the proxy, we moved to the `sites-available` directory to create our new file.
+In order to add our new configurations to the proxy, we first moved to the `sites-available` directory.
+Once there, we created a new configuration file, called `reverse-proxy.conf`.
+We used the following commands.

 ```bash
 cd /etc/nginx/sites-available/
 nano reverse-proxy.conf
 ```

-Here we created a new configuration file for the nginx-proxy.
-These configurations makes sure that the nginx-proxy listens on port 8080, and redirects all incoming traffic from that port to the `Zabbix-server` using `proxy_pass` followed by the Zabbix-server's IP address and port number.
-So it takes the site from the VM1 forwarded address from the zabbix-web container, and proxies this to VM2's ip on port 8080

-To clarify, VM1's local IP in the VirtualBox bridged network is `192.168.50.95` and the docker container holding the web frontend is mapped to this ip on port 80
+The newly created `reverse-proxy.conf` file and its configurations can be seen in the block below.

 ```bash
 server {